mohd-mustufa/Netflix-GPT/README.md

 # Netflix-GPT

 This is a Netflix clone project with a wide range of features including user authentication, multi-language support, a Netflix-like user interface, a unique GptSearch feature for AI-powered movie and TV series recommendations, and more.
-It fetches data from the TMDB API and is hosted on Heroku.
+It fetches data from the TMDB API and is hosted on Firebase.

 ## Features